 Home to approximately 5,500 residents, the community of Bunker Hill, West Virginia is a perfect location for the subdivision of Boyds Crossing.
 This collection of gorgeous 3-level townhomes and single-family homes is an incredibly popular place to buy a home for those interested in the commuter-friendly region of Berkeley County.
 The new homes in Boyds Crossing are move-in ready, and with both single-family homes and townhomes available, buyers have been snatching them up quickly.

 As a result of its central location, along Interstate 81 and Route 11, this area has been growing rapidly since the 1980s.
 Planned communities like Boyds Crossing have helped to fill in the gap between affordability and convenience.
-With appealing prices, starting at $124,900 for townhomes and $220,000 for single-family homes, it is easy to see why this community is so popular among prospective homebuyers in the Washington-Arlington-Alexandria metro area.
+With appealing prices, starting for single-family homes, it is easy to see why this community is so popular among prospective homebuyers in the Washington-Arlington-Alexandria metro area.

 Established in 1726, the town of Bunker Hill was the first permanent settlement in West Virginia, and this historical significance gives character and charm to the area.
 The Mill Creek Historic District contains buildings like the Bunker Hill Mill, and the Bunker Hill Presbyterian Church, both well-preserved and great places for families to explore.
 Boyds Crossing residents also enjoy easy access to outdoor activities like hiking and fishing, as well as great shopping, dining and entertainment.
 The celebrated natural beauty of the area makes it possible to find the perfect balance between peace and quiet, and convenience.